-The registered office of Life Insurance Corporation (Singapore) Pte Ltd (the "Company"), is at, 3 Raffles Place, #10-01, Bharat Building, Singapore 048617 from 13th June 2016.
+The registered office of Life Insurance Corporation (Singapore) Pte Ltd (the "Company") is at 3 Raffles Place, #10-01, Bharat Building, Singapore 048617.

 The principal activity of the Company is to carry on life insurance business.

 The immediate and ultimate holding company is Life Insurance Corporation of India, set-up in India by an Act of Parliament in 1956.